gonzobrandon/goodform/README.md

 This is a Swing UI app.
 Very Simple.

 The below example shows a model for a music Track.
+Getters, Setters, private, public.
+Observe what I think is proper object oriented programming (especaiiyl with Java).
 There are more complicated controllers in example3, but this shows a pure data model encapsulation.
-Do check out the more complicated UI handler here.
+Do check out the more complicated UI handler [here](https://github.com/gonzobrandon/goodform/blob/master/example3/SongDatabasePanel.java).

 ```